cosmos/sdk-tutorials/publish-app-do/index.md

 ---
 parent:
-  title: Deploy your Starport Blockchain on Digital Ocean
+  title: Deploy your Starport Blockchain on DigitalOcean
 order: 0
-description: Publish the Starport blockchain application on an Ubuntu 20.04 droplet on Digital Ocean.
+description: Publish a Starport blockchain application on an Ubuntu 20.04 droplet on DigitalOcean.
 ---

-# Publish your Starport blockchain app on Digital Ocean
+# Publish Your Starport Blockchain App on DigitalOcean

-In this tutorial you will learn how to publish your blockchain application on Digital Ocean.
+In this tutorial, you will publish your blockchain application an Ubuntu 20.04 droplet on DigitalOcean.

-In the first chapter, create a new Cosmos SDK blockchain with Starport.
-Upload it to Digital Ocean and access the app on the web.

-This guide can be helpful with other cloud services, some details might change.
+This article is written for DigitalOcean.
+While this information can be helpful with other cloud services, the details apply only to DigitalOcean Droplets.
+Because DigitalOcean DigitalOcean Droplets are Linux-based virtual machines (VMs) The operating system steps apply to MacOS or a Linux distribution.
-To have the best experience following this tutorial, it is recommended to use Digital Ocean.
-As operating system from your side, we expect MacOS or a Linux distribution.
 Be aware when using Windows, some steps might change significantly.

+For the best experience using this tutorial, we recommend using DigitalOcean.

 **You will learn how to**

 - Create a Cosmos SDK blockchain app with starport
-- Create a Droplet on Digital Ocean
+- Create a Droplet on DigitalOcean
 - Upload your app to the Droplet
 - Run the app on the Droplet